rogerllorens/home/docs/implementation_status.md

 ## 4. Real-Time Stack (Signal, TURN, SFU)

-**Status:** The UI expects a live Signal/SFU stack; mock data is used only when `NEXT_PUBLIC_ENABLE_MOCKS=true` in development.
+**Status:** A lightweight Signal gateway now runs alongside the API, handling match queueing, massive-room fan-out, slow-mode, and message reactions entirely in memory.
+WebRTC offers/candidates are relayed between peers once TURN/SFU is configured.

 **Outstanding work:**

-- Deploy the Signal WebSocket service with Redis-backed queues and connect the Match UI through authenticated tickets.
+- Replace the in-memory queues with Redis/Kafka-backed fan-out for horizontal scaling and persistence.
 - Configure coturn and mediasoup (or LiveKit) with announced IPs, UDP ranges, and instrumentation for ICE success/latency metrics.
 - Enforce group room capacity, VIP ticket charges, and reconnection attempts for